dannywongithub/easy-tip-calculator/README.md

 # easy-tip-calculator
 Calculate tips the easy way with this calculator.

-Yes, include everything important about the project, improvements, known bugs, how it works, and how to run it.

 ## Getting Started

 These instructions will get you using the calculator in seconds.